- Risk Factors

 - The majority of people with EBV have a good prognosis; a few have a more guarded prognosis.

 - There is no vaccine for EBV, and prevention is difficult.
-Risk can be reduced by not contacting body fluids from infected individuals and practicing good hand-washing techniques.
+Risk can be reduced by not contacting body fluids from infected individuals and by practicing good hand-washing techniques.

 What is the Epstein-Barr virus (EBV)?

 The Epstein-Barr virus (EBV) is a member of the herpes virus family (human herpesvirus 4).
 EBV is found worldwide and is a common cause of viral pharyngitis, especially in young adults.
 EBV is transmitted from person to person and then infects human B cells, which in turn spread the infection throughout the entire reticuloendothelial system (RES, or the liver, spleen, and peripheral lymph nodes).
-About 50% of the population has antibodies to the virus by age 5; about 12% of susceptible adults (college-age) develop antibodies to the virus, and one half of those adults develop the disease termed mononucleosis (also termed infectious mononucleosis, mono, glandular fever, and kissing disease), which produces symptoms of lymph node, spleen, and liver swelling, fever, inflamed throat, malaise, and rash.
+About 50% of the population has antibodies to the virus by age 5; about 12% of susceptible adults (college-age) develop antibodies to the virus, and one-half of those adults develop the disease termed mononucleosis (also termed infectious mononucleosis, mono, glandular fever, and kissing disease), which produces symptoms of lymph node, spleen, and liver swelling, fever, inflamed throat, malaise, and rash.

 What are causes and risk factors for an Epstein-Barr virus infection?